chrisjbrown/BirdChat/README.md

 [create-react-app](https://github.com/facebookincubator/create-react-app)
 for getting going with a webpack build and service-worker

-[semantic-ui-react](https://react.semantic-ui.com/introduction) for components that have dependencies besides react and a small style sheet
+[semantic-ui-react](https://react.semantic-ui.com/introduction) for components that have few dependencies besides react and a small style sheet

 [basscss](http://basscss.com/) very small css package for general layouting

+This setup allows for few dependencies.
+The component library used allows for modular components that don't depend on each other.
+One could even mix and match components from other libraries bootstrap, materail-ui, etc easily without conflict.